 You’ve got to fight off moisture and mildew damage.
 Fungi and mildew will damage wooden furniture and leave it with a grey, weathered surface.
 The harsh temperature changes, precipitation, ice, and salt can damage the wood and encourage algae growth.
 If not removed, the wood can weaken, or the rot can spread.
 If moisture gets beneath the surface of the treated wood, the wood will take on more water and have problems with algae growth when the weather turns warm.

 Finding the right cleanser

 Cleaning at the end of each winter is recommended to get rid of dirt, prevent algae growth, and keep the furniture in the best possible shape.
-If you’re unsure what type of cleaner to use, contact a local Vancouver cleaning company for a recommendation.

 People who live in your local area will have the best understanding of what types of algae and mildew grow nearby and how to best treat them.

 Check the ingredient list of your wood cleaner thoroughly to make sure it won’t discolor the wood deck or garden tiles.
 Cleaners vary in intensity, and the ingredients might damage your grass.
 Non-detergent liquid soap like you use on your dishes is gentle enough to clean your furniture without harm.
 For mildew, use a mixture of diluted white vinegar and water.

 The first step in cleaning is to soak the wood with clean water thoroughly.
 You can use a garden hose to wet one piece of furniture at a time.
 Once the first piece is soaked, apply a water-based wood cleaner to all surfaces.

 Leave the soapy water for 30 minutes, then scrub the surface with a nylon brush in the direction of the wood grain.
 Rinse the entire piece of furniture thoroughly with clean water when finished.